NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 {: .bash}

 ~~~
-* addFrance
+* editMyCountry
   main
 ~~~
 {: .output}

-Next we will copy `united_states.txt` and change the name to the name of our chosen country.
-Then we can use nano to edit the contents to reflect the info of your chosen country.
+Next use nano to edit the file for your chosen country.
-Hint: You may need to do some internet searching to fill in the information.

 ~~~
-$ cp united_states.txt france.txt
-$ nano france.txt
+$ nano MyCountry.md
-$ cat france.txt
+$ cat MyCountry.md
 ~~~
 {: .bash}

 ~~~
 Population: 66,991,000
 Capital: Paris
+National Dish: Pot-au-feu
 ~~~
 {: .output}

 Next let's add and commit the changes to the repo.

 ~~~
-$ git add france.txt
+$ git add MyCountry.md
-$ git commit -m "Added file on france"
+$ git commit -m "Added National dish for MyCountry"
 ~~~
 {: .bash}

 ~~~
-[addFrance 79a312a] Added file on france
+[editMyCountry 79a312a] Added National dish for MyCountry
  1 file changed, 2 insertions(+), 2 deletions(-)
 ~~~
 {: .output}